az-digital/arizona-bootstrap/site/docs/0.0/content/font.md

 <div class="alert alert-warning" role="alert">
   <p class="h4 alert-heading">Heads Up!</p>
-  If you're using Arizona Bootstrap, Proxima Nova comes "pre-loaded."
-No installation required!
+  If you're using Arizona Bootstrap, Proxima Nova will still need to be added to your project.
 </div>

 ## Centrally managed typekit webfont

-For ease of integration into web projects around campus, the Arizona Digital team manages a typekit webfont project that is referenced in Arizona Bootstrap.
+For ease of integration into web projects around campus, the Arizona Digital team manages a typekit webfont project that can be referenced by your site.

 #### Notes to consider when using the centrally mananged webfont project.
 Our license with typekit allows anyone with a netid to create their own webfont